 The City's Utility Fund is an enterprise fund that is operated like a business.
 As a result, the City Council establishes water and sewer rates to cover the costs of operating and maintaining the water distribution and sanitary sewer systems.
-A water/sewer rate study was conducted in 2018 to revise rates and provide a viable financial plan to maintain reliable services.
-The water and sewer rates should be enough for capital replacement of equipment and water/sewer infrastructure.
+A water/sewer rate study was conducted in 2018 which recommended rate increases over multiple years to provide a viable financial plan to maintain reliable services.
+Because it has been 5 years since the last water and sewer rate study was completed coupled with rising material, equipment and maintenance costs due to inflation and other factors, a new rate study and meter assessment is being conducted in 2023 with current cost and revenue information to determine appropriate rates needed to fund water/sewer infrastructure improvements and replacement of capital equipment.

 Utility revenue streams are not as affected by the economy but are most affected by the amount of rainfall received throughout the system in a given year.
 A lack of rainfall will increase water usage, which increases water revenue and typically sewer revenue which is established by water usage in the winter months.
-More rainfall, conversely, typically leads to more conservation of water but lower water and sewer revenues to support the system.
+More rainfall, conversely, typically leads to less conservation of water but lower water and sewer revenues to support the system.
 Moreover, the City encourages the conservation of water as a precious resource, but such conservation actually reduces the revenue available to operate and maintain the utility systems and increases such rates over time.